maxodsbjerg/ScalableReadingOfStructuredData/ScalableReadingOfStructuredData.md

 You should now have a graph dipicting the timely dispersion of tweets in your dataset.
 We will now proceed with the binary distinctive features.

-# Explorations of binary relations in a dataset
+# Step 2: Explorations of binary relations in a dataset
 HVORFOR ER DET VIGTIGT hva

 ## Example of a binary exploration: Twitter data